gruntwork-io/terraform-kubernetes-helm/modules/k8s-tiller/README.md

 There are a few enhancements in this module compared to setting up a Tiller install using [the `helm` provider](https://www.terraform.io/docs/providers/helm/index.html#install_tiller).
-Eventually this will reduce down to the TLS certificate management once [Tiller is turned into a resource](https://github.com/terraform-providers/terraform-provider-helm/issues/134):
+Eventually this will reduce down to the TLS certificate management when [Tiller is turned into a resource](https://github.com/terraform-providers/terraform-provider-helm/issues/134):

 ### Automatic TLS generation